LitWits Printables for

 However, we often have mature kids of 6-7 in our experiential workshops, and sometimes fun-loving kids of 13-14.
 As a teacher or parent, you know best what your kids are ready for and interested in.

-They're on this book's web page of Creative Teaching Resources (linked above), along with Takeaway Topics, Learning Links, Prop Ideas, and other fun stuff to do!
+They're on our page of Creative Teaching Resources (linked above), along with Takeaway Topics, Learning Links, Prop Ideas, and other fun stuff to do!

 We keep all that virtual so that we can include helpful links, update them regularly, and let you use our materials on a screen.
-We’re trying to save time (yours and ours) and trees!
+We’re trying to save time (yours and ours) and trees too.

-You can certainly print a copy of that page, if you'd like a hard copy—(be sure to open all the drop-downs first, like "supplies" and "directions," so they'll print.)
+You can right-click to print that page, if you'd like a hard copy—be sure to open all the drop-downs first, so the hidden contents will print.

 Sure you can, for your noncommercial use in your family or classroom.
 As long as you’re not calling your fun time a “LitWits” event or charging a fee, you can use our ideas and printables to do lots of wonderful things!